-Landings pages are an indispensable part of digital marketing!
+Landing pages are an indispensable part of digital marketing!
 As valuable marketing tools, they can help you reach short-term goals in the buyers’ journey.

-Every unique landing page is an opportunity to lead visitors down the sales funnel and convert them into customers.
+Every unique website landing page is an opportunity to lead visitors down the sales funnel and convert them into customers.

 A great landing page is built to serve one of two functions: generate leads or direct users to the next step.

-When it comes to creating a landing page design, there’s no set template for a high-converting landing page, as long as it’s simple, attractive, and transforms clicks into leads.
+When it comes to creating a landing page design, there’s no set template for a high-converting website landing page, as long as it’s simple, attractive, and transforms clicks into leads.